-We Need to Keep Kids Safe Online: California has the Solution
+We Need to Keep Kids Safe Online: There is a Solution.

 Every day children are using a digital world that is designed by and for adults, where they are nudged to give up their privacy, offered harmful material, and exposed to risky contacts and behaviors.

-On March 29 2022, the GoodforMEdia team provided testimony to the State Assembly on how to improve online experiences for young people.
-Hear more from young people or share your story.
+In support of the California Kids Code, the GoodforMEdia team provided testimony to the California State Assembly about how to improve online experiences for young people.
+Hear more from young people.

 Playing the videos will load external content from Vimeo.
 Read our privacy policy for more information.

-If the California Age Appropriate Design Code were passed into law, companies would have to consider the privacy and protection of children in the design of any digital product or service that children in California are likely to access.
+The Kids Code requires companies to consider the privacy and protection of children in the design of any digital product or service that children in California are likely to access.

-We know the practical impact this can have on children, because the Bill is based on a UK law that has already prompted Silicon Valley’s biggest names to innovate in the best interests of UK children.
+We know the practical impact this can have on children, because the Kids Code is based on a UK law that has already prompted Silicon Valley’s biggest names to innovate in the best interests of US and UK children.
 For instance:

-- Google have made SafeSearch the default browsing mode for all under 18s.
+- Google has made SafeSearch the default browsing mode for all under 18s.

-- YouTube have turned off autoplay for under 18s and break and bedtime reminders are turned on by default.
+- YouTube has turned off autoplay for under 18s and break and bedtime reminders are turned on by default.

 - TikTok and Instagram have disabled direct messages between children and adults they do not follow.